-Allied Construction Services protects your building from water infiltration.
+Allied Construction Services waterproofing contractors protect your building from water infiltration.
 We protect your commercial real estate, from the basement to the roof.
-Keep reading to find out more about our services.
+Keep reading to find out more about our waterproofing contractor services.

 Negative Side Waterproofing – Treating inside walls and floors is preferred because of lower cost and faster application due to accessibility.
 There are two types of negative-side waterproofing materials.